shawnmckinney/fortress-saml-demo/README.md

  * It builds on two excellent references:
   * [spring-security-saml](https://github.com/spring-projects/spring-security-saml) - Spring's SAML sample is the first place java developers should look for basic SAML 2.0 programming concepts..
   * [shibboleth-sample-java-sp](https://github.com/UniconLabs/shibboleth-sample-java-sp) - Unicon's sample is where ones goes to understand how to combine Spring SAML with Shibboleth IdP.
  * This sample is a third step.
-It shows how to hook Apache Directory Fortress in with a common Identity Provider which provides SSO as-a-service.
-This allows us to bypass the complexities of a full IdP setup in order to focus on the Service Provider side.
+It hooks Apache Directory Fortress component with Spring Saml.
+The use case connects with a common Identity Provider, SSO Circle.com.
+ * This allows us to bypass the complexities of the IdP setup to focus instead on the Service Provider side.
- * This project was not meant to illustrate the various SAML 2.0 use cases.
-It does show how Apache Directory Fortress can be combined with a simple SAML use case and Spring Security.
+ * This doesn't illustrate the various SAML 2.0 use cases.
+It does show how Fortress can be combined with Spring Security to complete for simple SAML authN and RBAC authZ use case.
- * Here we use the Apache Wicket web framework.
+ * We use the Apache Wicket web framework for app.
 To learn the details of combining Apache Wicket and Fortress, check out:
  [wicket-sample](https://github.com/shawnmckinney/wicket-sample)

 -------------------------------------------------------------------------------